 Complaints about bets that were never processed/refused or accounts that are restricted or closed thereby denying the customer the opportunity to place a bet.
 Our understanding is that bookmakers are not acting outside of their betting licence conditions in refusing to accept bets and so IBAS will not adjudicate to reinstate a bet that was never struck and where the customer bore no potential risk had their selection been unsuccessful.
 However, where a customer is complaining that their account has been closed and bets or transactions that have previously been accepted have later been cancelled unfairly, that would fall within the IBAS remit

 More information about submitting a regulatory complaint (e.g. on a question of cheating, or a matter relating to social responsibility) can be obtained here.
-When contacting the Gambling Commission please be clear that you are making a regulatory complaint rather than lodging a dispute, otherwise you may be referred back to IBAS.
+See the sections headed 'Complain about a gambling business' and 'Reporting the way a gambling business is being run'.
+When contacting the Gambling Commission to report concerns about the way a business is being run please be clear that you are making a regulatory complaint rather than lodging a dispute, otherwise you may be referred back to IBAS.

 PLEASE NOTE: The Gambling Commission does not conduct an investigation in the same way as IBAS (i.e. with a published final decision) nor does it ever make financial awards to customers.
 However, on some occasions the outcome of a regulatory investigation may either persuade an operator to make a payment to the complainant or provide grounds for the complainant to take the matter to court.